-Many organizations have tried to bridge the data gap by creating data science and analytics teams and investing in data tools.
-But merely laying out a data infrastructure and hiring data scientists isolates data science as a service center, and won't usher in organization-wide data literacy.
 In a data-driven organization, data science-and more broadly, data literacy-is an inclusive methodology for answering organizational questions where everyone is equipped to answer questions with data.
 For example, a marketing analyst would be able to use data to optimize their marketing spend, and a business analyst would visualize and describe data to prescribe actionable insights.

+This frees up the data science team to spend its time working on projects with high return on investment that reinforces data science as a strategic pillar for the organization.
 The success of your digital transformation pivots on having the appropriate data skills across the organization.